easy-model-fusion/docs/source/basics.rst

 Understanding its content
 --------------------------------------

-Let's enter you project's folder and analyze it :
+Let's enter your project's folder and analyze it :

 .. code-block:: shell

-    awesome-ia-app
+    awesome-ia-app/
     ├── .venv/
     ├── dist/
     ├── models/